Advice on writing your thesis

 The Division of Student Life also provides some useful information on thesis writing.

 You can join a thesis study group at your campus.
 Sessions are held fortnightly and are facilitated by Language and Learning Advisers.
 See the Thesis study groups website for further information.

+Alternatively, why not attend an online thesis study group?
+Try it out!
 These are held on the first Wednesday of the month from 6-7 pm (Australian Eastern Standard Time) and are facilitated by Language and Learning Advisers.
 See the Thesis study groups website for further information.